Two cool things some folks don’t know about

 Over on the left hand side navigation, down near the bottom, click on "Advanced Segments" and then click "Create new custom segment" up in the upper right hand corner.

 You drag and drop the dimensions and metrics from the left hand side into the center to make your segment.
-Like so:

 So now, when I look at my analytics, there’s a "Tucson Visits" option in my Advanced Segments drop down.
 So I can look at just my local traffic and see how they behave.